Map and Measure Soil Texture and Available Water

 Queensland Drones now provides precision electromagnetic (EM/EC) soil zone mapping for even greater efficiency in farm and crop management.
 Using the state-of-the-art EM38 Mk2 ground-based electromagnetic profiler in combination with precision GPS location equipment, we can help you to identify and accurately map the key soil management zones for your farm, based on how well the soil will hold water, its salt content and how it will respond to fertilisers and other crop inputs.
 Accurate soil conductivity data, in conjunction with soil sampling and laboratory analysis, can help you to better manage fertilisers, irrigation and yield.
-We can also provide soil sample testing through a recognised NATA laboratory.
+We can also facilitate soil sample testing through a recognised NATA laboratory.

 Soil conductivity is an excellent proxy for soil fertility, measuring how well the soil can retain water between rainfall or irrigation periods and how well the soil will absorb, retain and deliver key nutrients like nitrogen (K), potassium (P) and Magnesium (Mg) to the crop as it grows.
 EM soil conductivity mapping has been shown in numerous studies to be a reliably proxy for yield estimates in most soil types.

 EM soil profiling allows you to limit expensive and complex soil testing to single sample points in each soil management zone, with sample point results able to be reliably interpolated to the entire management zone (zones of similar conductivity) and map soil variability across a field or an entire farm.

 Our electromagnetic (EM) soil profiling data can help to determine: